Sorry, you need to enable JavaScript to visit this website.

 These exercises are used to assess capabilities, strengths and behaviours that are important within the role you have applied for.

 The competency and values framework (CVF) sets out the behaviours expected in policing.
 For the national sift, the competencies review criteria is set at level 1.
+You can find out more about the competency and values framework on our website.

-For the national sift, no prior policing knowledge is required to complete the exercises.
+No prior policing knowledge is required to complete the national sift exercises.

 Situational judgement test (SJT)

 In the exercise, you will be presented with 15 scenarios that reflect challenging situations you may face when working in the role.
 For each scenario, you will be presented with four possible actions that could be taken.
-You will be asked to rate each of the four actions in terms of its effectiveness in addressing the scenario.
+You will be asked to rate each of the four actions on its effectiveness in addressing the scenario.
 The scale that you will use to rate the actions is shown below.

-Counterproductive An inappropriate action that will have a negative impact or make the situation worse.
+CounterproductiveAn inappropriate action that will have a negative impact or make the situation worse.

-Ineffective A poor action which will not help to resolve the situation.
+IneffectiveA poor action which will not help to resolve the situation.

-Slightly effective An action that will have a small positive impact on the situation.
+Slightly effectiveAn action that will have a small positive impact on the situation.

-Effective A reasonable action that will help to resolve the situation.
+EffectiveA reasonable action that will help to resolve the situation.

-Very effective One of the best actions that could be taken to resolve the situation.
+Very effectiveOne of the best actions that could be taken to resolve the situation.

-How long will the SJT take?
+How long the SJT will take

 This exercise is untimed.
 However, it is expected to take approximately 30 minutes to complete.
 Please note that you will be given full instructions about the exercise on the assessment platform before you begin.

-What competencies are assessed in the SJT?
+Competencies assessed in the SJT

-• analyse critically
+• we analyse critically

-• innovative and open-minded
+• we are innovative and open-minded

-• take ownership
+• we take ownership

-• emotionally aware
+• we are emotionally aware

-• collaborative
+• we are collaborative

-• deliver, support, inspire
+• we deliver, support and inspire

 We encourage you to do the following.